 Traditional flavors in the marinade include cumin, oregano, thyme, and paprika.
-The marinade is on the lamb for at least 4 hours so penetrates deal in to create a rich flavor.
+The marinade is on the lamb for at least four hours so that it penetrates to create a rich flavor.
 This is balanced by the tart and fresh yogurt dressing.

-Although homemade bread can sometimes seem a little daunting this pita flatbread is quick and easy to make.
+Although homemade bread can sometimes seem a little daunting, this pita flatbread is quick and easy to make.
 Of course, you can also use store-bought pita bread.
 Or, use a flour tortilla in a pinch.

 Garlic and Yogurt Dressing

-Add to the ziplock bag the olive oil, garlic, lemon juice, oregano, thyme, paprika, cumin, smoked chili (optional), salt, and pepper.
+- Add to a ziplock bag the olive oil, garlic, lemon juice, oregano, thyme, paprika, cumin, smoked chili, salt, and pepper.
 Mix around to combine well.

-Dice the lamb into 3cm (1 inch) cubes, then add to the bag of marinade.
+- Dice the lamb into 1-inch (3cm) cubes, then add to the bag of marinade.
 Squeeze the air out of the bag and seal.
 Place in a chilled location for at least 4 hours but no more than 12 hours.

-Just before cooking divide the meat into 8 piles, then skewer each pile onto the pre-soaked skewer to create a kebab ready to grill.
+- Just before cooking divide the meat into 6 piles.
+Skewer each pile onto the soaked skewers to create a kebab ready to grill.

 Garlic and Yogurt Dressing

-In a bowl add the yogurt, garlic, salt, and pepper.
+- In a bowl add the yogurt, garlic, salt, and pepper.
 Mix well to combine.
-Cover and chill until needed, the longer it sits the better the flavors infuse.
+Cover and chill until needed, the longer it sits the better the flavors will infuse.

-Make a small dam in the middle of the flour mix then add the water a little bit at a time, stirring in after each addition.
+- Make a small well in the middle of the flour mix.
+Add the water a little bit at a time, stirring in after each addition.
 It is important that the water is lukewarm to activate the raising agents in the flour.
-Once the dough is soft but not sticky leave covered with a cloth to rest for 20 minutes to activate the glutens.
+Once the dough is soft but not sticky leave covered with a cloth to rest for 20 minutes to activate the gluten.

-Break the dough into 8 pieces.
-Place on a flat surface, top with parking paper then flatten with a skillet, plate or similar solid flat surface to create a round flat piece of dough about 15cm (5 inches) in diameter.
-Pirce multiple times with a fork to stop puffing into a ball when cooking.
-Repeat to make all 8 pita breads.
+- Break the dough into 8 pieces.
+Place on a flat surface, top with parchment paper then flatten with a skillet or plate into a solid flat surface to create a round flat piece of dough about 5-inches (15cm) in diameter.
+Pierce multiple times with a fork to stop puffing into a ball when cooking.
+Repeat to make all 8 pieces of pita bread.

-Set-up and pre-heat your grill.
-It will need to be a moderately hot temperature and have a grill grate section for the kebabs and flat top griddle section fro the pita bread.
+- Set up and preheat your grill.
+It will need to be a moderately hot temperature and have a grill grate section for the kebabs and a flat top griddle section for the pita bread.

-Cooking the pita bread required a dry (no oil) hot griddle.
-It is best to cook one at a time, place on the griddle until brown, about 2 minutes, then turn and cook the other side also until brow.
-Place aside in a warm spot until needed then continue to make.
+- Cook the pita bread on a dry (no oil) hot griddle.
+It is best to cook one at a time.
+Place on the griddle until brown, about 2 minutes, then turn and cook the other side also until brown.
+Place aside in a warm spot until needed.
+Repeat with the remaining dough.

-Cooking the lamb souvlaki required them to be placed on the hot grill and turned a couple of times until cooked to your preferred doneness.
+- Cook the lamb souvlaki by placing them on the hot grill and turning a couple of times until cooked to your preferred doneness.
 This typically takes between 6 and 10 minutes.

-- For each serving half one pitta bread then open up to create two pockets.
+- For each serving, halve one pitta bread then open up to create two pockets.
 To each pocket add half the lamb souvlaki from one kebab sliding it off the skewer, add the salad, then finally top with the garlic and yogurt dressing.
 Eat while hot.